 Big Data has become a common term in the marketing and IT world in recent years.
 By making good use of Big Data, you can obtain important information and insights that can help your company improve its marketing strategy.
 One tool that many companies use for this purpose is Google Analytics.
 Always wanted to know how Google Analytics exactly works and what you can do with it?
-Below the 5 reports that you can find in the program are explained in outline!
+Below, the 5 reports that you will find in the program are explained in outline!

 The 5 (main) reports that Google Analytics displays: